 - Grossing: The resident is expected to be exposed to a wide variety of surgical pathology specimens across various services to learn the most appropriate grossing techniques for each subspecialty.
-The resident will be supervised by the assigned Pathologist Assistant for that week. - In the last two weeks of the rotation the resident will follow at least one complex case from grossing and previewing until final sign-out.
-This exercise will include: - preparing a grossing sheet with the attending on service, - grossing the specimen, - previewing and preparing the case for final sign-out. - Residents are NOT expected to sit in on sign-out of cases they did not gross, but rather should plan to spend the remaining time in the gross room grossing specimens.
+The resident will be supervised by the assigned Dedicated Teaching Pathologist Assistant for that week. - In the third week of the rotation the resident will follow at least two surgical complex cases from grossing and previewing until final sign-out.
+This exercise will include: - preparing a grossing sheet (if applicable) with the Dedicated Teaching PA, - grossing the specimen, - previewing and preparing the case for final sign-out. - Residents are NOT expected to sit in on sign-out of cases they did not gross, but rather should plan to spend the remaining time in the gross room grossing specimens.
 This latter experience is expected to be maximized during this rotation, including a broad swath of surgical pathology specimens